sonic-net/SONiC/doc/vxlan/EVPN/EVPN_VXLAN_HLD.md

 The VTEP is represented by a VxlanTunnel Object created as above with the DIP as 0.0.0.0 and SAI object type as TUNNEL.
 This SAI object is P2MP.

-Some vendors support P2P Tunnels to handle Layer2 extension and learning while some vendors support using existing P2MP for Layer2 scenarios.
+Some vendors support P2P Tunnels to handle Layer2 extension and fdb learning while some vendors support using existing P2MP for Layer2 scenarios.
+In order to differentiate the different requirements evpn_remote_vni orch which currently handles remote VNI is split into two types - evpn_remote_vni_p2p to handle the flow involving the P2P tunnel creation and evpn_remote_vni_p2mp to handle the flow for using the existing P2MP tunnel.
+Vendors can pick one of these orch based on the implementation their platforms support.

 #### 4.3.1.1 P2P Tunnel creation
 In this feature enhancement, the following events result in remote VTEP discovery and trigger tunnel creation.
 These tunnels are referred to as dynamic tunnels and are P2P.